-SUPPORT PLAN FOR WORK OF VOLUNTEERS AT TREAK COMMUNITY CENTRE, CAMBODIA 2020-2021
+SUPPORT PLAN FOR WORK OF VOLUNTEERS AT TREAK COMMUNITY CENTRE, CAMBODIA 2022-2023

-This plan describes ways in which volunteers can help this project to develop their aims and goals.
+This plan describes ways in which volunteers can help this project to develop their aims and goals and gives examples of ways in which volunteers have contributed in the past.

-Comments are based on the work of volunteers during the period up to December 2019, and are derived from questionnaires completed by the projects and reports written by the volunteers.
+Comments are based on the work of volunteers during the period up to December 2021, and are derived from questionnaires completed by the projects and reports written by the volunteers.
 New aims and actions, if any, are shown in green and these have been identified from requests made by the projects or have arisen from the work done by volunteers.
 Any completed aims or actions are shown in blue.